Boards Report

 RESERVES

-The Directors of the Company proposed not to transfer any amount in the General Reserve out of the profits for the current year.
+The Board of Directors has not proposed any transfer to the General Reserve out of the profits for the Financial Year under review.

 DIVIDEND